Sunday, 22 December 2024

 Elon Musk has withdrawn his lawsuit against OpenAI and its CEO, Sam Altman, over allegations of breach of contract and mission abandonment.

-Elon Musk has decided to drop his lawsuit against and its CEO, Sam Altman.
+Elon Musk has decided to drop his lawsuit against OpenAI and its CEO, Sam Altman.
 The lawsuit accused the company of breaching a contract and abandoning its mission to create technology that benefits humanity.
 This decision comes after months of legal wrangling and some controversial statements from Musk.

 Musk filed the lawsuit in a California state court in February (case number CGC24612746), claiming that OpenAI breached an agreement with him and other founding members.
 The agreement was to ensure OpenAI remained a nonprofit and kept its technology open-source.
 However, just one day before a hearing to review OpenAI’s request to dismiss the case, Musk withdrew the lawsuit.
 This move was made a day after Musk threatened to ban Apple devices at his companies if Apple integrated OpenAI’s technology into its operating systems.